pearlyna01/thefakeapi/README.md

 I setup a kubernetes cluster using AWS' EKS managed service.
 The cluster consists of 2 EC2 instances as worker nodes, a NAT gateway, and a network load balancer.

 ![architecture.png](architecture.png)

+A CICD pipeline is setup using Github Actions.
+The pipeline can be found in .github/workflows/main.yml